Assessment Webinar Library

 NZAI is running occasional webinars on assessment topics of interest to our members.
 On this page you can find the library of past webinars including power points used and copies of the webinars themselves.

-Our latest webinar was held on July 27.
+Our latest webinar was held in November 2023.

 Enhancing your assessment capability using questioning and activities